310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 {% bubble Tatsumi %}
 —Wonderful work, Chiaki-san.

-They’ve finished inspecting the area, so we only need to signal that we’re ready now.
+They’ve finished inspecting the area, so we only need to inform them that we’re ready.

 It’s almost time… Are you mentally prepared?
 {% endbubble %}

 {% bubble Chiaki %}
 Yep, no problems here!
-I can move any time!
+I can start any time!
 {% endbubble %}

 {% bubble Tatsumi %}
-I expect nothing less from you.
-I pray for your success… May God protect you.
+I expected nothing less from you.
+I pray for your success.
+May God protect you.
 Amen…♪

 All right, let’s begin.

 “Chiaki-san.
-Do you vow to pour your soul in saving your partner, in sickness and in health?”
+Do you vow to save your partner, and pour your heart and soul, in sickness and in health?”
 {% endbubble %}

 {% bubble Chiaki %}